vrchatapi/vrchatapi.github.io/WorldAPI/DeleteWorld.md

 # Delete World

-This API allows you to delete an world.
+This API allows you to delete a world.

 !> This API only works if you own the world.

 ## Request Method
 DELETE

 ## Endpoint